flexcompute/tidy3d-faq/_faqs/how-can-i-define-doping-profile.md

 ---
 title: How Can I Define Doping Profile?
-date: 2025-08-26 10:03:06
+date: 2025-08-26 10:06:59
 enabled: true
 category: "Charge"
 ---
-Doping is defined as a box with a specific doping profile and is added to a [`SemiconductorMedium`](https://docs.flexcompute.com/projects/tidy3d/en/latest/api/_autosummary/tidy3d.SemiconductorMedium.html) object.
+Doping is defined as a box with a specific doping profile and is added to a [`SemiconductorMedium`](https://docs.flexcompute.com/projects/tidy3d/en/latest/api/_autosummary/tidy3d.SemiconductorMedium.html){: .color-primary-hover} object.
-Positive doping corresponds to the `N_d` (number of donors) parameter of the [`SemiconductorMedium`](https://docs.flexcompute.com/projects/tidy3d/en/latest/api/_autosummary/tidy3d.SemiconductorMedium.html), while negative doping corresponds to the `N_a` (number of acceptors).
+Positive doping corresponds to the `N_d` (number of donors) parameter of the [`SemiconductorMedium`](https://docs.flexcompute.com/projects/tidy3d/en/latest/api/_autosummary/tidy3d.SemiconductorMedium.html){: .color-primary-hover}, while negative doping corresponds to the `N_a` (number of acceptors).

 The doping profile can be:

-- Uniform, implemented using the [`ConstantDoping`](https://docs.flexcompute.com/projects/tidy3d/en/latest/api/_autosummary/tidy3d.ConstantDoping.html) object:
+- Uniform, implemented using the [`ConstantDoping`](https://docs.flexcompute.com/projects/tidy3d/en/latest/api/_autosummary/tidy3d.ConstantDoping.html){: .color-primary-hover} object:

 <div markdown class="code-snippet">
 {% highlight python %}